CreatieveNaam/po-paradigma/README.md

 ## Global
 So what does the code `global _start` mean?

 The word `global` is used when we want the linker to be able to know the address of some label.
-The object file generated will contain a link to every label declared `global`.
+The object file generated during compiling will contain a link to every label declared `global`.
 In this case, we have to declare `_start` as global since it is required for the code to be properly  linked.

  ## Registers
 To understand the rest of the code, we first need to understand registers.
 Registers are a part of the processor that temporarily holds memory.
 In the x86_64 architecture, registers hold 64 bits.
 Below is a list of registers in the x86_64 architecture.